mputz86/hammerspoon-config/README.md

  * `utils/match_dialgoue.lua` - Utility to create a specialized text view that can be used to do fuzzy match navigating (or menus or whatever.. see `utils/fuzzy_match.lua`, and `modules/app_selector.lua`).
  * `utils/nudge.lua` - Utility functions to nudge a window.
 Thanks @josheschulz.
  * `utils/music/*.lua` - Utility functions for controlling Spotify, iTunes and Rdio.
+ * `utils/resize` - Utility functions for resizing a window dependent on its current position.

 ### Modules